2017 Louth Senior Football Championship

 The 2017 Louth Senior Football Championship was the 124th edition of the Louth GAA's premier club Gaelic football tournament for senior graded teams in County Louth, Ireland.
 The tournament consisted of 12 teams, with the winner going on to represent Louth in the Leinster Senior Club Football Championship.
 The championship started with a group stage and then progressed to a knock out stage.

-Seán O'Mahonys were the defending champions after they defeated the St. Mary's Ardee in the previous years final.
+Seán O'Mahony's were the defending champions after defeating St Mary's in the previous years final.

-This was St. Joseph's return to the senior grade after claiming the 2016 Louth Intermediate Football Championship title.
+This was the return of St Joseph's to the senior grade after claiming the 2016 Louth Intermediate Football Championship title.
 This ended their 8-year absence from the senior grade after they were relegated to the I.F.C. in 2008.

 The draw for the group stages of the championship were made on 9 March 2018.

 Team changes

 The following teams changed division since the 2016 championship season.